The sea has brought me many unexpected gifts…

 Finding the words to deepen the blessings and form the accompanying book was a slower process.

 Each entry came to me most often as an image, with a feeling, as I held the card.
-Each was a little mystery to solve – how did this image relate to this feeling or blessing?
+A little mystery to solve – how did this image relate to this feeling or blessing?
 What words could hold this succinctly?

 I quickly learnt that nothing would come if I forced it, or started with a preconceived idea of something that I wanted to say.
 When I tried too hard, nothing came – because it wasn’t about me, I was just the imperfect vessel.